Travel Packing for Women: 10 Expert Tips to Pack Light

 This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 I used to be the world’s worst packer.
 I would have the heaviest bag, yet never have everything I needed.
 My gigantic suitcase permanently sported the “HEAVY BAG” tag, but I always seemed to be lacking some key piece that I needed for my trip.
-Fortunately, I’ve learned a few things in my many years of stuffing suitcases…and wanted to write this post to share my best packing tips for women.
+Fortunately, I’ve learned a few things in my many years of overpacking…and wanted to write this post to share my best packing tips for women.
 I only wish I had known these tips all along!
 It would have saved me quite a few backaches, heavy bag fees, and emergency shopping trips.

 - My Best Packing Tips for Women